Pomaikai

 MLS amenities indicate community/shared laundry in 4 of 5 current listings (historical medium confidence), but 0 of the provided public remarks mention a laundry room or shared facilities.
 This suggests the building may offer a community laundry, though the absence in remarks raises the possibility of checkbox copy/paste; confidence is moderate.

-I searched the public remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry'.
-The remarks instead state the unit has an in-unit washer and dryer and note optional storage and bike parking, with no indication of community laundry on each floor.
+I searched the public remarks for phrases like 'laundry on each floor', 'floor-by-floor laundry', or 'laundry room on every floor'.
+The remarks instead state the unit has an in-unit washer and dryer and make no reference to community laundry facilities on every floor.

 All 5 listings indicate building parking and multiple remarks confirm it: 'One parking space included,' 'covered and secured parking in garage,' and 'secured parking stall in a gated garage.'
 Evidence is consistent across multiple agent remarks and matches the MLS parking checkboxes, so confidence is high.